berrylvz/isaacsim.dora.bridge/readme.md

 3. Now you can search isaacsim.dora.bridge extension in the search bar and enable it.

 **NOTE**: Recommend to move isaacsim.dora.bridge/ in exts/ to `<path_of_isaacsim>/extsUser/`.

-**ATTENTION**: All of the following should start the publisher before the subscriber.

 ### DoraPublishImage